Yidaghdour/malaria-miRNA/README.md

 fastx_trimmer -l 25 -i  TRIMMED/Sample_miRNA-NAME_read1.fastq -o  TRIMMED/Sample_miRNA-NAME_R1.fastq -Q33 -m 16

 ```
 **Step 2:** Map Sequencing Data using OASIS

 Fastq files are compressed using [Oasis compressor](http://oasis.ims.bio/manual/srna_input.html#oasis-compressor) and submiited online for Oasis sRNA detection pipeline.

-**Step 3:**  Merge The results from oasis per Sample and Filter based on minimum count 10 Read count and least 50% of the samples per experimental condition
+**Step 3:**  Filtering Count

+miRNAs expressed at a minimum count of 10 reads in at least 50% of the samples per experimental condition were retained, producing a final dataset of 320 miRNAs in the discovery and replication sets.
+This was achieved by running two perl programs as shown below.
+First the results from oasis were merged per Sample and filtered there after
 ```
 perl Join_Count_miRNA.pl /PATH/TO/OASIS/OUPUT/FOLDER
 perl Filter_On_Consolidated_miRNA.pl /PATH/TO/CONSOLIDATED_RESULT File